danieljbae/manim-projects/README.md

 # To Do

 > 1. Sync animations with Psuedocode
-> 2. Add Projects to JS/React Website to view all algorithms
+> 2. Add Projects to Web App to view all algorithms

 ## Dependencies